 In Capital City Gardens Rehabilitation and Nursing Ce, 13.23% of Patients use Anti-Psychotic Medication

 This is the percent of patients prescribed antipsychotic medications.
 These drugs may be used for several medical conditions, such as Alzheimer's or other dementias.

 Appropriately Uses Anti-Anxiety Medication

-This measures the percentage of long-term residents who are prescribed antianxiety medication.
-These drugs are generally prescribed to patients experiencing depression or anxiety.
+This metric gauges the percent of long-term residents who were prescribed antianxiety drugs.
+These drugs are generally given to residents experiencing anxiety and depression.

 Managing Depression Among Residents